2025/8/6 2026/4/3

 4.Summary

-✓ Securing a business office is a mandatory requirement for obtaining a Business Manager Visa.
+✓ Securing a physical office that meets strict requirements is essential for obtaining a Business Manager visa to demonstrate the actual existence of the business.

 Choosing a business office is not merely a procedural formality—it is a critically important factor in the success of a Business Manager Visa application in Japan.
 The type of office selected must be carefully considered in light of the strict requirements set by the Immigration Bureau: substantiality, independence, and continuity.